-After conducting new research, health and fitness company All About Balance have created a new product, Barefoot Science insoles, which are said to have a 97.6% success rate at treating and preventing plantar fasciitis.
+After conducting new research, health and fitness company All About Balance have created Barefoot Science insoles, which are said to have a 97.6% success rate at treating and preventing plantar fasciitis.

-Wearing Barefoot insoles is designed to be an ‘in-shoe’ training system that strengthens the intrinsic muscles and activates proprioceptive nerves (send information to your brain about your body’s position and actions) to improve balance.
+Barefoot insoles are designed to be an ‘in-shoe’ training system that strengthens the intrinsic muscles and activates proprioceptive nerves (which send information to your brain about your body’s position and actions) to improve balance.
 You can read more about the science behind Barefoot Science insoles here or buy a pair using the button below.

-Referral to a physiotherapist or foot specialist (podiatrist) can also be useful if you feel home remedies aren’t making enough of a difference and would like some expert treatment and advice.
+Referral to a physiotherapist or podiatrist (foot specialist) can also be useful if you feel home remedies aren’t making enough of a difference and you’d like some expert treatment and advice.

 Physiotherapy is available on the NHS for free throughout the UK, but waiting times can sometimes be long.
 Depending on where you live, you’ll either be able to self-refer or will have to see your GP or consultant first.